 To highlight the advantages of online learning, we’ll look at the following areas:

 It’s important to note that many classrooms moved online during Covid-19 lockdowns.
 Most of these classrooms carried on as normal with one major exception: Zoom or a similar online platform.
 For this article, we classify online classes of this manor as a classroom simply because it is devoid of a Learning Management System.
 It was simply a classroom held through a video conferencing tool.

 One of the significant flaws of classroom learning, and Zoom learning, is students’ access to support.
 In a classroom, one-on-one time with a tutor is short.
 If you’re lucky, then you might get a couple of minutes at the end of class – and if you’re brave, you can ask a question in class.
 Still, even if you don’t fully understand the answer, the teacher will have to move on to benefit the rest of the class.

 A properly formed online programme will have ample support available for its students.
-For example, at Code Institute, we have a team of global tutors available 24-hours a day, five days a week.
-They even offer support between 9 am and 5 pm (GMT) over the weekends.
+For example, at Code Institute, we have a team of global tutors available seven days a week.
 Similarly, our students receive ample time with mentors, and our Student Care Team is always on hand to help when needed.